New! Transflo Mobile+ 7.0 Release Notes

 Week 4, 5, or 6: Up to 100% of users have been auto-updated or granted the ability to manually update.

-Both Android and Apple apps recommend this practice when introducing new app functionality given the complexity of the following variables:
+Both Android and Apple recommend this practice when introducing new app functionality given the complexity of the following variables:

 -